motech/motech/docs/source/get_started/configure_hipaa.rst

 information without patient authorization.
 The Rule also gives patients rights over their health information, including rights to examine and obtain a copy of their health records, and to request corrections.

 It is up to you as an implementer and an entity covered by HIPAA to adhere to the privacy rule.
-You have take care to always send the required minimum of data at all times.
+You have to take care to always send the required minimum of data at all times.
 Moreover the rule covers rules around disclosing PHI, sharing it with your business partners and so on.